We empower ourselves by empowering others.

-Brandy berlin, Co-founder & President OF the board of directors
+Brandy berlin, Co-founder & VICE-President OF the board of directors

 Brandy Berlin is the Co-Founder of the Namaspa Foundation and the Vice-President of the Board of Directors.
 Brandy is a lifelong educator who spent 18 years as a private, charter and public school social studies teacher.
 This gave her special access to seeing and recognizing the changing social and emotional needs of today's youth.
 Brandy began bringing yoga and mindfulness to her students in 2008, and is committed to continue this work through the Namaspa Foundation.
 She created and led the Namaspa Teen 40 Days to Personal Revolution programs and introduced teen yoga specials to both Namaspa studios.
 Brandy has mentored countless teens emerging adults both formally and informally including a mentee from Africa Yoga Project.
 Several of her 'kids' have even pursued their certifications to become yoga teachers and community leaders themselves.
 Brandy lives in Bend at with her husband, Glenn Garland, and their fuzzy baby cats at "Camp Glandy", the nickname given to their home where they house and nurture Brandy's closest mentees until they are ready to launch.